 7: A Stainless Steel Utensil Set

 Plastic sporks?
 No thanks.
 This cute little cutlery set contains everything you need to enjoy breakfast, lunch, and dinner by the campfire, using real utensils.
-The set contains a knife, fork, spoon, chop sticks, 2 straws, and a straw cleaner.
-All of this come in a convenient zippered carring case.
+The set contains a knife, fork, spoon, chopsticks, 2 straws, and a straw cleaner.
+All of this comes in a convenient zippered carrying case.

 8: A Portable Espresso Machine

 There’s nothing better than enjoying a cup of hot coffee in the fresh morning air.
 Thankfully, this mini espresso maker will mean you never have to settle for the instant kind on your travels ever again.
 Not only does this mini machine make excellent coffee, but it’s also very compact, which is great, so it doesn’t take up lots of space.